The Zariski Topology on Homeomorphism groups: Preliminaries

 Our results on non-Hausdorff topologies in this paper actually show a much stronger condition.
 This condition prevents any pairs of non-empty disjoint open sets from existing at all. \begin{definition}[Irreducible] A topological space \(X\) is said to be \emph{irreducible} (also known as hyperconnected) if whenever \(K_1,K_2\subsetneq X\) are closed, we have \(K_1\cup K_2 \neq X\).
 Equivalently, all non-empty open subsets of \(X\) are dense. \end{definition}

-The following hypotheses will be needed for one of our core lemmas, in particular \cref{main}. \begin{definition}[Support] If \(g\) is a permutation of a set \(X\), then the support of \(g\) is the set \(\makeset{x\in X}{\((x)g\neq x\)}.\) \end{definition} If \(f,g\) are permutations of a common set, then we denote by \(f^g\) the conjugate \(g^{-1}fg\) of \(f\) by \(g\).
+\begin{definition}[Support] If \(g\) is a permutation of a set \(X\), then the support of \(g\) is the set \(\makeset{x\in X}{\((x)g\neq x\)}.\) \end{definition} If \(f\) and \(g\) are permutations of a common set, then we denote by \(f^g\) the conjugate \(g^{-1}fg\) of \(f\) by \(g\).
 Crucially, the support of \(f^g\) is always the image of the support of \(f\) under the map \(g\). \begin{definition}[Highly Transitive] We say that a group \(G\) of permutations of a set \(X\) is \emph{highly transitive} if for every bijection \(\sigma\) between finite subsets of \(X\), there is \(g\in G\) extending \(\sigma\). \end{definition}

-The Thompson groups $F_n, T_n$, and $V_n$ are the homeomorphism groups defined as follows: \begin{itemize} \item $F_n$ is the group of piecewise linear homeomorphisms of $[0,1]$ that are orientation-preserving, have all slopes in the set $\{n^k \mid k \in \mathbb{Z}\}$, and have breakpoints in the $n$-adic rationals $\mathbb{Z}[\frac{1}{n}]$. \item $T_n$ is the group of piecewise linear homeomorphisms of the circle $S^1 \cong \mathbb{R}/\mathbb{Z}$ satisfying the same slope and breakpoint conditions as $F_n$. \item $V_n$ is the group of homeomorphisms \(f\) of the Cantor space $\mathfrak{C}_n=\{0, 1, \dots, n-1\}^\omega$ that are piecewise defined by prefix replacements.
-That is to say, for all \(x=x_0x_1x_2\ldots\in \mathfrak{C}_n\), there are \(i,j\in \N\) and \(y_0y_1\ldots y_j\in \{0, 1, \dots, n-1\}^j\) with \((x_0x_1x_2\ldots x_iz_0z_1\ldots)f=y_0y_1y_2\ldots y_jz_0z_1\ldots\) for all \(z_0z_1\ldots\in \mathfrak{C}_n\). \end{itemize}
+The Thompson groups $F_n$, $T_n$ and $V_n$ are the homeomorphism groups defined as follows: \begin{itemize} \item $F_n$ is the group of piecewise linear homeomorphisms of $[0,1]$ that are orientation-preserving, have all slopes in the set $\{n^k \mid k \in \mathbb{Z}\}$ and have breakpoints in the $n$-adic rationals $\mathbb{Z}[\frac{1}{n}]$. \item $T_n$ is the group of piecewise linear homeomorphisms of the circle $S^1 \cong \mathbb{R}/\mathbb{Z}$ satisfying the same slope and breakpoint conditions as $F_n$. \item $V_n$ is the group of homeomorphisms \(f\) of the Cantor space $\{0, 1, \dots, n-1\}^\omega$ that are piecewise defined by prefix replacements.
+That is to say, for all \(x=x_0x_1x_2\ldots\in \{0, 1, \dots, n-1\}^\omega\), there are \(i,j\in \N\) and \(y_0y_1\ldots y_j\in \{0, 1, \dots, n-1\}^j\) with \((x_0x_1x_2\ldots x_iz_0z_1\ldots)f=y_0y_1y_2\ldots y_jz_0z_1\ldots\) for all \(z_0z_1\ldots\in \{0, 1, \dots, n-1\}^\omega\). \end{itemize}